 Heading down Welham Lane, which on any other day would have given superb views across the valley but not today, we turned right at the base of the hill to follow a small stream in full flood and a return to clag.
 We passed by a large number of metaled sheds which we thought were empty, but when asking a passing dog walker (the only one of the day) we discovered they were for pheasants, reared for the shoots.
 With the fog closing in again we found ourselves back at the car.
 We agreed it was a walk worth doing again in the summer months, according to the map, the views should be pretty good.
 We will have to wait and see.

 We weren’t the only ones walking in the family today, Mia had decided to take Sarah and Alice to meet a friend in Martinshaw Woods in the north of the county.
 It seems that there has been quite a lot of rain there too!

 05/02/21 UK Deaths: 1014 Harborough Infected: 426.

-Today Charlotte dropped by with some more ‘lock-down’ jigsaws for Sue to attempt and Sarah, Lee and and Alice spent the day digging in the allotment, preparing the ground for spring planting.
-Jamie’ s business: Binary Destroyer, received a fabulous independent market review, describing it as ‘The Best Tested Forex Indicator of 2021‘.
+Today Charlotte dropped by with some more ‘lock-down’ jigsaws for Sue to attempt and Sarah, Lee and Alice spent the day digging in the allotment, preparing the ground for spring planting.
+Jamie’s business: Binary Destroyer, received a fabulous independent market review, describing it as ‘The Best Tested Forex Indicator of 2021‘.

-With a return to wintry conditions and more snow forecast for the weekend I dug out the chainsaw and added to the log pile.
+With a return to wintry conditions and more snow forecast for the weekend, I dug out the chainsaw and added it to the log pile.

 Scotland deservedly beat England 11:6 to take the Calcutta Cup and ended a 38-year wait for a win at Twickenham.